 Your shop will rely on repeat customers and the strength of your reputation.

 In short, you can’t afford to burn people.

 You must act with complete integrity.
 It may cost you here and there, but in the end it is the right thing to do – and it will pay handsome dividends.

 Do you have your CDL?

-In order to test drive commercial vehicles you will need to have a commercial license.
-As you build out your staff, encourage your techs to get their CDL too.
-It helps the jobs go faster and increase overall efficiency.
+To test-drive commercial vehicles you will need a commercial license.
+As you build out your staff, encourage your techs to get their CDLs, too.
+It helps the jobs go faster and increases overall efficiency.